cosmos/gaia/docs/modules/globalfee/README.md

 - min_gas_prices (are specified validator node, in the `config/app.toml` configuration file)

 ### Global Fees
+#### Global fee concept
+Global fees are the fees that each transaction (except [bypass fee message types](###Bypass Fees Message Types)) has to satisfy.
 Global fees are set up through governance proposal which must be voted on by validators.

 For a  [global fee](https://github.com/cosmos/gaia/blob/82c4353ab1b04cf656a8c95d226c30c7845f157b/x/globalfee/types/params.go#L54-L99) to be valid:
 - fees have to be alphabetically sorted by denomination (denom)